Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Februari 2025 19.40.57 UTC
+- WIB: Minggu, 2 Februari 2025 20.23.47 UTC
-- WITA: Minggu, 2 Februari 2025 20.40.57 UTC
+- WITA: Minggu, 2 Februari 2025 21.23.47 UTC
-- WIT: Minggu, 2 Februari 2025 21.40.57 UTC
+- WIT: Minggu, 2 Februari 2025 22.23.47 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: technology
+Kategori: friendship